ministryofjustice/moj-frontend/docs/components/multi-select/_how-to-use.md

 ### Error messages

-If the user selects a bulk action button after no items have been selected, show an error message.
+If the user selects a bulk action button without selecting any items, show an error message.

 <table class="govuk-table">
   <thead class="govuk-table__head">